-A quick snapshot taken inside and outside of the abbey.
-The abbey is still working and offices for those who would like to assist.
+A quick snapshot that was taken inside and outside of the abbey.
+The abbey is still working and offices & mass for those who would like to assist.

 As you can see above the street are very small so as soon as there are a few people, it seems crowded.

 You can find a lot of souvenirs shops (pretty expensive though, yuck) and a few hotels, restaurants and Crêperies.
 Some of them are viewing directly on the bay which I think would be pretty sweet for a meal if you’re not on a tight budget.